stitchdata/docs/_database-integrations/other/ssh-for-amazon-web-services.md

       - title: "Create a VPC Security Group"
         anchor: "create-vpc-security-group"
         content: |
-          Now that you've retrieved the bastion's IP address, you can create a security group that will allow traffic from the bastion to access the database.
+          Now that you've retrieved the SSH server's IP address, you can create a security group that will allow traffic from the SSH server to access the database.

           1. From the VPC page, click the **Security Groups** option under **Security** in the menu on the left side of the page.
           2. Click the **Create Security Group** button.